katiasantillan/monsters-rolodex/README.md

 # monsters-rolodex
-Project from the Udemy course: Complete React Developer in 2020
+Project from the Udemy course: Complete React Developer in 2020 - comment